-- a) given name or names, surnames and where applicable the changes whereto, and their maiden names, - b) their date of birth, - c) their sex, - d) place and district of birth; should the person be a foreigner also the place and the state where the person was born, - e) their birth certificate number, - f) their citizenship, - g) the address of their permanent place of residence including previous addresses of permanent residence places, - h) the date of commencement of their permanent residence and if applicable the date when the data on their place of permanent residence was struck out or the date when their permanent residence on the territory of the Czech Republic ended, - i) data on deprivation or restriction on their legal capacity, - j) birth certificate number of the father, the mother and if applicable of any other legal representative; in the event one of the parents or any other legal representative does not have a birth certificate number then their given name, or names, surname and date of birth, - k) marital status, date when marital status was modified, and place where marriage was entered into, - l) the birth certificate number of spouse; should the spouse be a foreign national who has not been awarded a birth certificate umber, their given name or names, surname and date of birth - m) birth certificate number of the children, - n) adoption of children, - o) date, place and district of their death; should the person have died outside the territory of the Czech Republic then the date of the death and the place and the state where the death occurred. - p) the day on which the person was declared dead by a court decision or the day the person declared dead did not survive.
+- a) given name or names, surnames and where applicable the changes whereto, and their maiden names. - b) their date of birth, - c) their sex, - d) place and district of birth; should the person be a foreigner also the place and the state where the person was born, - e) their birth certificate number, - f) their citizenship or, if applicable, multiple citizenships, - g) the address of their permanent place of residence including previous addresses of permanent residence places, - h) the date of commencement of their permanent residence and if applicable the date when the data on their place of permanent residence was struck out or the date when their permanent residence on the territory of the Czech Republic ended, - i) restriction of their legal capacity, - j) birth certificate number of the father, the mother and if applicable of any other legal representative; in the event one of the parents or any other legal representative does not have a birth certificate number then their given name, or names, surname and date of birth, - k) marital status, date when marital status was modified, and place where marriage was entered into, - l) the birth certificate number of spouse; should the spouse be a foreign national who has not been awarded a birth certificate umber, their given name or names, surname and date of birth, - m) birth certificate number of the children, - n) adoption, - o) the day stated by a court in a declaration of absence as the day on which it becomes effective, and the day on which the declaration of absence becomes final, - p) date, place and district of their death; should the person have died outside the territory of the Czech Republic then the date of the death and the place and the state where the death occurred. - q) the day on which the person was declared dead by a court decision or the day the person declared dead did not survive and the day on which the decision became effective.

-(4) The data made available pursuant to Section 1 Letter c) include
+(4) The data made available pursuant to Section 1 letter c) include